ecanoc/ShetlandFiddle_ISMIR19/fiddleCorpus.md

 # The Shetland Fiddle Corpus
 All the files included in our corpus are accessible in the [Tobar an Dualchais](http://www.tobarandualchais.co.uk/en) platform.
 Due to copyright issues, we cannot directly share the audio data.
 Researchers interested in our corpus should directly contact Tobar an Dualchais.
-To facilitate access, the track IDs for all the tunes are provided.
+To facilitate access, the track IDs for all the tunes are provided below.
+A csv file with all the corpus information can be found [here](./fiddleCourpus.csv)

 ## Willie Hunter - Whalsay
 1. [Aandowin at da Bow](http://www.tobarandualchais.co.uk/en/fullrecord/81352?backURL=/en/search%3Fpage%3D1%23track_81352) | TrackID: 81352